 Living on campus can really enhance your overall college experience.
 While living on campus is a choice, more than 90% of Western freshmen do.
 Take virtual tours of our 16 residence halls and submit your housing application online by the priority deadline.

-Also, get excited about moving in by counting down the seconds to move-in day on our countdown page!
+Also, get excited about moving in by counting down the seconds to move-in day!